What is Eelgrass?

 Eelgrass beds are important nursery grounds and provide refuge from predation for many species of fish and invertebrates.
 Many species actually lay eggs on the eelgrass leaves for protection until they hatch.
 Eelgrass can also provide shade for some species, reducing the occurrence of overheating.

 Eelgrass is food for herbivores such as turtles, Brant geese and small invertebrates.
 Dead eelgrass provides organic matter for bottom-dwelling decomposers such as bacteria that break it down into forms of energy utilized by other organisms, including eelgrass.

 Nutrients such as phosphates and nitrates from fertilizers enter our bays and estuaries through storm channels or natural waterways.
-These nutrients are essential to life, but in excess can stimulate the growth of harmful algal blooms which can reduce the amount of oxygen in the water as they decompose.
-Eelgrass and other sea grasses are able to filter some of these excess nutrients and use them to grow
+These nutrients are essential to life, but in excess they can reduce water quality and stimulate the growth of harmful algal blooms which can reduce the amount of oxygen in the water as they decompose.

 Threats to Eelgrass Habitat